shinespark/dvorakjp-roman-table/README.md

 ## License

-dvorakjp-romantable is released under the MIT License.
+dvorakjp-roman-table is released under the MIT License.